godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 WorldEnvironment Node
 ^^^^^^^^^^^^^^^^^^^^^

-The WorldEnvironment node can be added to any scene, but only one per active scene tree can exist.
+The WorldEnvironment node can be added to any scene, but only one can exist per active scene tree.
 Adding more than one will result in a warning.

 .. image:: img/environment_world.png

-Any Environment set to it more priority than the default Environment (explained below).
-The fact that it can be configured per-scene makes it the most pratical.
+Any Environment added has higher priority than the default Environment (explained below).
+This means it can be overriden on a per-scene basis, which makes it quite useful.

 Default Environment